hasherlaws18/Allstar-Fitness/README.md

 6.[Contributors](#contributors)
 7.[Future Development](#future-development)
 ## Description and Purpose
 This application is meant to be a fitness tracker.
-The fitness tracker allows the user to log days and time spent at the gym.
+The fitness tracker allows the user to blog about their fitness journey and send encouraging messages to other users.
-Ultimately, it will allow the user to log steps taken each day.
-The data inputed is displayed on two different charts.
 We were trying to create a user friendly application for the user to be able to easily track their progress.

 ## User Story